agileware/civicrm-end-user-guide/docs/contributions/online-contributions.md

 one page of your web site to another).
-Drupal provides a helpful module called Path Redirect ([http://drupal.org/project/path_redirect](http://drupal.org/project/path_redirect)) that lets you can create URL redirects from the user interface without complicated web server configuration.
+Drupal provides a helpful module called Path Redirect ([http://drupal.org/project/path_redirect](http://drupal.org/project/path_redirect)) that lets you create URL redirects from the user interface without complicated web server configuration.
 Joomla! users also have a work-around if Search Engine Friendly URLs are enabled in Global Settings.
 You can then create a menu link to the Contribution page and